tahamazari/packform/README.md

 # Set up instructions

 ## Setup backend and migrations (Go)
-Run this first
+Run this first using 'go run main.go'
 Will create a table by name orders
 and run the Rest App Server

 Will run on 'http://localhost:4000/'